cedchat/blog/README.md

 # blog

-Développement d'un blog à la découverte de Node.js et bootstrap
+Blog application using Node.js

-Utilisation d'un base noSQL mongodb
+With express, mongoose and bootstrap